bohoomil/fontconfig-ultimate/README.rst

 * `infinality-bundle-fonts: a free multilingual font collection for Arch
   <https://bbs.archlinux.org/viewtopic.php?id=170976>`_ (official
   infinality-bundle-fonts support thread)

-  | **NOTE**
-  | Make sure your distribution has been fully updated and is using the most
-  | recent libraries as present in the official Arch Linux repositories.
-Using
-  | outdated system components with the bundle is not recommended as it
-  | may severely break your system.

 **II.
 If you still prefer or have to go the generic way,** i.e. install ``freetype2-infinality`` from the AUR, you can use